• Skip to main content

 Safety

 Costa Rica and Panama are hotspots for Expats and vibrant tourist destinations.
-While they’re considered some of the safest countries in Central America, some petty crime can be found in larger cities.
+While they’re considered some of the safest countries in Central America, some petty crimes can be found in larger cities.
 Panama and Costa Rica’s homicide rates are less than most Latin American countries and rival those of Uruguay, Paraguay, and Chile.
 In short, when it comes to safety, Expats feel safe and secure in both Panama and Costa Rica.

 Weather